The banking sector in Malta is currently going through rough times, especially due to the FATF grey listing in 2021.

 BoV VS HSBC

-As for opening a regular bank account as an individual, here are some of my notes on opening and maintaining bank accounts in Malta with the island’s two biggest banks: HSBC and Bank of Valletta.
+Here are some of my notes on opening and maintaining bank accounts with both of these banks.

 Internet Banking